Alex-Camman/Voting-Auto-Script/README.md

 shell
 Copy code
 npm install puppeteer

 You can run this command in your project's root directory using your terminal or command prompt.
 This will download and install the Puppeteer package and its dependencies for your project.

+Install the fast-csv package again using npm:

+shell
+Copy code
+npm install fast-csv

+This command will make sure that the necessary package is installed in the correct directory.

 4. Run the Script:
 You can run the script with the following command: